 Disclosures pertaining to remuneration and other details as required under Section 197 of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are appended as Annexure D to this Report.

-21. Extract of Annual Return
+21. Annual Return

 22. Share Capital & Listing of Securities